microsoft/PowerApps-Samples/component-framework/TS_ControlStateAPI/README.md

----
-languages:
-- typescript
-products:
-- powerapps
-page_type: sample
-description: "Sample that shows how to create an increment component using Power Apps component framework."
----

-# Power Apps component framework: Implementing increment component
+# Power Apps component framework: Control state API component

-This sample component shows how to bind data with Power Apps component framework and error handling.
+This sample component shows how the ability to build components that can maintain user state throughout the user's session as the user navigates to and from the component.

 ## Before you can try the sample components